No 10 responds after Tracey Emin demands work removed from Downing Street

 Tracey Emin: No 10 responds after artist demands work removed from Downing Street

-Artist said her neon work ‘More Passion’ is for a party atmosphere and she really does ‘not feel that Number 10 needs any encouragement on this level’
+Ms Emin says her artwork is for a party atmosphere and she really does ‘not feel that Number 10 needs any encouragement on this level’

 Downing Street has said it will speak to Tracey Emin following her demand to take down one of her artworks in Number 10.